atulrautray/flask-app/readme.md

 The (containerized) Flask app is deployed on kubernetes using three components: deployment, service and ingress.

 #### Deployment

 * The deployment defines a deployment named "flask-app" with 3 pod replicas.
 The container uses the previously built image named "atulrautray/flaskapp:latest" and it has specific resource limits for memory and CPU.
 The container listens on port 5000.

 #### Service

 * The service provides an endpoint for accessing the pods managed by the deployment.
 This service is named "flask-app-service" and it uses a label selector to determine which pods it should send traffic to, in this case pods with the label "app: flask-app".
 The service listens on port 5000, and forwards traffic to the target port 5000 on the pods.

 #### Ingress

 * Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 The ingress is directing traffic to the service named "flask-app-service" on port 5000.
 The service resource has a selector that matches pods labeled with "app: flask-app" and it exposes the service on port 5000.

 #### build-and-deploy script

 * The build-and-deploy script does the following in order:
+  * Run a mock test on the Flask app
+  * If test is successful, build and push docker image
   * Set new path for KUBECONF (see Fixes section for details)
   * Start a minikube cluster
   * Apply a deployment and service